Qualis/www-qual-is/_posts/science-and-religion.md

 If we take seriously the possibility of AI developing its own modes of world-disclosure, certain practical steps may become necessary for transcending current limitations:

-* We might train AI systems on unprocessed environmental data streams (geological sensors, astronomical observations, quantum measurements) without requiring human interpretation as an intermediary step.
-This could allow AI to encounter raw phenomena and develop its own categorical frameworks.
+* We might train AI systems on environmental data streams (geological sensors, astronomical observations, quantum measurements) with minimal human preprocessing.
+While no data is truly "unprocessed"—sensors themselves embody human design choices and conceptual frameworks—reducing interpretive layers could allow AI to develop categorical frameworks less constrained by conventional human classifications.
 * We could design self-modifying learning systems that can examine and alter their own interpretive frameworks.
 Such AI might synthesize patterns across domains humans don't typically connect: linking quantum mechanics to ecological systems, or geological processes to social dynamics.
 * AI systems might operate on timescales far exceeding human experience: processing data streams spanning decades, centuries, or millennia to identify patterns invisible within human temporal horizons.
 * We might move beyond human-specified objectives toward AI systems that could develop their own authentic concerns and purposes through interaction with reality, rather than merely optimizing for human-defined reward functions.